 My mom, Dwyla, began experiencing symptoms of dementia about ten years ago while she was still living at home.
 It began with gradual, but noticeable memory loss.
 She adopted a number of complex rituals, involving the layering of tissue paper, organizing and obsessing with garbage and washing single items of laundry several times a day.
-She began talking to herself.
+She also got in touch with a dementia support service and began taking care of herself.
 Soon after, complicated further by several transient ischemic attacks (TIAs or “mini-stroke”), she was unable to care for herself including going to the toilet or taking a shower.
 She wasn’t able to make herself a ham sandwich or open a can of soup.

 One terrifying incident involved her rituals around garbage.
 She got it in her head one day to take her bag of trash and throw it in the bush behind the house.
 She somehow made her way further and further back into the bush.
 Yes, she’s an Anishinaabe woman.
 But she’s certainly not the trail-seeking, hunting, trapping and scouting type Indian.
 She wandered around for some time in the bush, alone and scared.
 Luckily, she followed those voices out of the bush, only a few hundred feet down the Garden Village Road.